haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 To define the BS, we exploit the crystallographic structure of the GLUCO-UDP complex.
-Namely we define the BS as the site lined by all residues having at least one atom within 3.5 A from UDP.
+Namely we define the BS as the site lined by all residues having at least one atom within 3.5 &Aring; from UDP.
 From the RCBS pdb databank download PDB ID: [1JG6](https://www.rcsb.org/structure/1JG6) in the `Xray` directory, or use wget to download it from the terminal.
 So, if you are in the `MD/plain` directory, type: